theNewDynamic/thenewdynamic.com/content/how-we-work.md

 ## Efficient technologies

-We use methodologies and modern tools of application development to create static-HTML sites.
+We use methodologies and modern tools of application development to create static-HTML sites and apps.
 They’re incredibly fast, simple and flexible and they deliver a level of performance that traditional CMS sites cannot.
 What are the benefits?
 More efficient workflow, minimal software and server upkeep and more dollars for design and ongoing site improvement.

 **Static-HTML sites.
 Designed and developed to better adapt to changing technology and business landscapes.**